Christmas LoverbyAda Stuart©

 "You look like a back girl," he grinned at her.

-"You're right," Jenny couldn't help herself as he took a bite off his own piece.
+"You're right," Jenny couldn't help herself as he finally took a bite off his own piece.
 "I like the backside best.
 It's so much larger."

 "Yes, mine among others," Jenny replied as she pushed the rest of her rice porridge aside.